-Information regarding the following non-GAAP financial measures and their calculation is provided in Appendix A: organic revenue growth, comparable constant currency operating margin improvement, comparable constant currency EPS growth, free cash flow, ratio of free cash flow to net income and after-tax return on invested capital, excluding cash and investments (ROIC).

-† For the period from December 31, 2014 to December 31, 2019.
-The average purchase price per share of our stock has been adjusted for the effect of the two-for-one split of our common stock effected in the form of a common stock dividend paid on June 15, 2015.

-Assumes the investment of \$100 on December 31, 2014 in IDEXX's common stock, the S&P 500 Index, the S&P 500 Health Care Index and the NASDAQ Stock Market Index (U.S. Companies) (NASDAQ Index) and the reinvestment of dividends, if any.
+- Information regarding the following non-GAAP (generally accepted accounting principles in the United States of America under generally accepted accounting principles in the United States of America) financial measures and their calculation is provided in Appendix A: organic revenue growth, comparable constant currency operating margin improvement, comparable constant currency EPS growth, free cash flow, ratio of free cash flow to net income and after-tax return on invested capital, excluding cash and investments (ROIC). - For the period from December 31, 2015 to December 31, 2020.
+The average purchase price per share of our stock has been adjusted for the effect of the two-for-one split of our common stock effected in the form of a common stock dividend paid on June 15, 2015. - Assumes the investment of \$100 on December 31, 2015 in IDEXX's common stock, the S&P 500 Index, the S&P 500 Health Care Index and the NASDAQ Stock Market Index (U.S. Companies) (NASDAQ Index) and the reinvestment of dividends, if any.